Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 20:22 You know, obviously Saturday and Sunday is pretty standard, but like we have restaurants around here that are closed on Sunday and Monday.

-20:40 Yeah, well like one of the things I was thinking about, it was like education wise, schools often have like tons of--
+20:40 Well, like one of the things I was thinking about, it was like education wise, schools often have like tons of.

-20:49 - Yeah, like in like teacher non-work days, which or whatever, the teachers are still working.
+20:49 Like in like teacher non-work days, which or whatever, it's the teachers are still working.

 20:56 It's just the students aren't working.

-21:02 Yeah, like my daughter is like, oh, I don't have school this week.
+21:02 Like my daughter is like, oh, I don't have school this week.

 21:05 Like, oh, it's parent teacher conference.

-21:09 - Yeah, my daughter even calls, they call it or friends call it like no school November.
+21:09 My daughter even calls, they call it, her friends call it like no school November.

-21:25 It's easy to understand, easy to adopt if it's relevant to you, but it seems pretty cool.
+21:25 It's, you know, easy to understand, easy to adopt if it's relevant to you, but it seems pretty cool.

-21:38 I got convinced to do a Black Friday sale for the Complete pytest course.
+21:35 And that is last week you get what I got convinced that to do a Black Friday sale for the complete

 21:43 And it is one word, Black Friday, all caps, just that.